Mentor-Roma/SyntheticTrafficGenerator_OPCUA/README.md

 The script does the following:

 1. Read the .pcap files, process it into suitable format for ML model
 2. Build and compile the VAE-LSTM hybrid model
 3. Train the model
 4. Generate a specific number (defined by variable `num_samples`) of packet payload
 5. Save these payloads as byte objects in a binary file (called `bytes_list.bin`) that will be used by the socket program

-##Generate
+## Generate
 Run the `generate.py` script when you do not want to train the model by yourself.
+This script does the following:

+1. Build and compile the VAE-LSTM hybrid model
+2. load the weights from the file `model_weights.h5`
+3. Generate a specific number (defined by variable `num_samples`) of packet payload
+4. Save these payloads as byte objects in a binary file (called `bytes_list.bin`) that will be used by the socket program